opentorah/opentorah/docbook/README.md

 ```

 Plugin adds to the project Gradle task `processDocBook` that writes configuration files,
-substitutions DTD and XML catalog, unpacks DocBook XSLT stylesheets, generates data (if configured),
+substitutions DTD and XML catalog, generates data (if configured),
-installs Node and MathJax and processes DocBook.
+installs DocBook XSLT stylesheets, Node and MathJax and processes DocBook.

 Plugin sets some parameters in the `-param` stylesheet based on the logging level at the time
 `processDocBook` task is executed; for example, `chunk.quietly` is set to `yes` unless